jwongso/rest4git/README.md

 to see the manual and examples

 ## Todo
-Redis c++ integration to cache/speed up blame or log requests
+Redis c++ integration to cache/speed up git blame and log related requests